 Richard Streitmatter-Tran was born in 1972 in Bien Hoa, Vietnam.
 He received his degree in the Studio for Interrelated Media (SIM) at the Massachusetts College of Art in Boston.
-For the first decade of his career Richard's artwork could be described as strictly conceptual, but after 2013 he began to focus on producing artwork that required a meticulous level of fine craftsmenship.
-As a result, his current body of work is both rooted in the conceptual rigor of contemporary art theory and the skills behind traditional techiques.
+For the first decade of his career Richard's artwork could be described as strictly conceptual, but after 2013 he began to focus on producing artwork that required a meticulous level of fine craftsmanship.
+As a result, his current body of work is both rooted in the conceptual rigor of contemporary art theory and the skills behind traditional techniques.

 Richard has also been an arts correspondent for the Madrid-based magazine Art.Es and the Ho Chi Minh City editor for the magazine Contemporary.
 He has published in several books, catalogs and journals.
-In 2005 he received the Martell Contemporary Asian Art Research Grant from the Asia Art Archive in Hong Kong for his year-long research project, Mediating the Mekong.
+In 2005 he received the Martell Contemporary Asian Art Research Grant from the Asia Art Archive in Hong Kong for his yearlong research project, Mediating the Mekong.
 He was a Teaching Assistant at Harvard University (2000-2004), conducted media arts research at the MIT Media Lab (2000) and a visiting lecturer at the Ho Chi Minh Fine Arts University in 2003-2004.

 Richard lives and works in Ho Chi Minh City, Vietnam.

-DE SARTHE past exhibitions:
+de Sarthe past exhibitions: